Fusion-Party-Aus/Formal-Documents/Constitution.md

    a. seek to support and coordinate campaigns being run by the Association and where appropriate its Branches in order to maximise the purposes of the association.

-### 50. Registered Officer
+### 50. National Registration Coordinator

-1. The Registered Officer must—
+1. The National Registration Coordinator must—

-   a. fulfil the relevant requirements as outlined in the \[Federal] Electoral Act on behalf of the Association;
+   a. ensure that the party has, at all times, a current and active Registered Officer who can fulfil the relevant requirements as outlined in the Federal Electoral Act on behalf of the Association;

-   b.
-These include but are not limited to:
+   b. make the Registered Officer aware that their duties include but are not limited to:

-      1. nominate the party’s endorsed candidates to the AEC;
+      1. nominating the party’s endorsed candidates to the AEC;

-      2. nominate the party’s registered name or the party’s registered abbreviation or logo to be printed on ballot papers to the AEC;
+      2. nominating the party’s registered name or the party’s registered abbreviation or logo to be printed on ballot papers to the AEC;

-      3. receive any formal notices about party registration from the AEC; and
+      3. receiving any formal notices about party registration from the AEC; and

-      4. appoint deputy registered officers to assist in the nomination process
+      4. appointing deputy registered officers to assist in the nomination process.

-   c. fulfil the requirements of the Registered officer or equivalent as defined by other state and territory legislation as required;
+   c. facilitate the party to fulfil the requirements of the Registered Officer or equivalent as defined by other state and territory legislation as required.

+2. The National Registration Coordinator may—

+   a. take on the role of Registered Officer for any electoral context for which they qualify;

+   b. unilaterally rassign or revoke the appointment of the Registered Officer or any deputy registered officers, providing that this does not interupt an ongoing registration attempt more severely than would otherwise be incurred by retaining the appointment; and

+   c. investigate the Register of Members for the purpose of supporting the integrity of the party's registration with any Australian electoral commission.

+3. The National Registration Coordinator is a voting member of the Committee by virtue of being the National Registration Coordinator and not due to their status as Registered Officer.
+This remains true irrespective of who is currently appointed as the Registered Officer.

 ### 51. Branch Representative